gagandeepahuja09/tech_articles/paper_reading/kafka.md

     * Broker's host name and port.
     * Set of topics and partitions stored on it.
 * *Consumer registy* includes:
-    * Consumer group to which it belongs.
+    * Consumer group to which a consumer belongs.
-    * Set of topics that it subscribes to.
+    * Set of topics that a consumer subscribes to.

 * Each *consumer group* is associated with an *ownership registry* and an *offset registry*.
 * *Ownership registry*: Indicates that this consumer owns this partition.